Country Cinnamon Apple Dumplings

 Easy Country Cinnamon Apple Dumplings dessert or breakfast recipe is a classic fall and holiday treat loaded with cinnamon and smothered in a buttery Mountain Dew sauce!

 Stretchy pants are a MUST for this recipe today.
-All of the desserts I post here on Wishes and Dishes are pretty indulgent, but this one might make all the rest look actually kind of healthy.
+All of the desserts I post here on Wishes and Dishes are pretty indulgent, but these cinnamon apple dumplings might make all the rest look actually kind of healthy.
 This is not meant to discourage you from making these.
 In fact, run to the kitchen right now and make them because they are worth every single calorie.
 This one may actually be the best fall food recipe I’ve made to date and these absolutely need to happen for Thanksgiving dessert this year.